Rod Marinelli: From pumping the brakes on Jaylon Smith to ‘Oh boy!’

 When the Dallas Cowboys opened training camp a month ago, defensive coordinator Rod Marinelli wasn’t quite sure what he could expect from linebacker Jaylon Smith this season.

-Unlike gushing and giddy owner Jerry Jones, Marinelli was took a measured approach and pumped the brakes on a player who missed all of last season with a devastating knee injury from his final game at Notre Dame in 2016 and was still experiencing nerve damage.
+Unlike gushing and giddy owner Jerry Jones, Marinelli took a measured approach and pumped the brakes on a player who missed all of last season with a devastating knee injury from his final game at Notre Dame in 2016 and was still experiencing nerve damage.

 “No, other than I know he’s a very talented and terrific college football player,” Marinelli said in July on if he knew what to expect to get from Smith.
 “I know his talent level, his character and how much he works at it.
 The next step is to start to get in Wednesday.
 He’s never been in an NFL practice.
 This will be his first chance.
 I just take everything day and just coach him, coach him.”